 How To Know If You Have Social Anxiety

 You agreed to go to a party, but as the hour approaches you find yourself getting restless.
 You're easily irritated and maybe inexplicably angry at everything and everyone.
-And then, at the last minute, you call and cancel and the feelings of relief wash over you - along with a little shame and guilt.
+Then, at the last minute, you call and cancel and the feelings of relief wash over you.
+Although you begin to experience a sense of relief, you begin to experience little shame and guilt.
 If this sounds familiar, read on.
 You might be battling more than simple introversion - here's how to know if you have social anxiety as well.

 How to Know If You Have Social Anxiety